-Time Commitment: Three volunteers are needed per day.
-Preference is for volunteers who can commit to 2 or more days due to learning ramp-up time.
-Each day is long (but fun!) lasting about 8 hours, which includes driving time to and from Hope.
+Time Commitment: Three volunteers are recruited for each day.
+Due to learning ramp-up time, preference is for volunteers who can commit to 2 or more days for the week.
+Each day is long (but fun!), about 8 hours, which includes driving time to and from Hope.

-Technical Experience: We will be collecting habitat data, stream measurements, invertebrates (bugs) and water samples.
+Technical Experience: We will be collecting habitat data, stream measurements, aquatic invertebrates (water bugs) and water samples.
 No prior experience in water sampling is required.
-A short training session is planned the week before fieldwork.
+A half-day training session is generally held the week before fieldwork.

-Physical Requirements: Volunteers should be prepared to be outdoors all day in the backcountry and must be in reasonably good shape–bushwhacking through brush or wading through fast moving streams is possible.
+Physical Requirements: Volunteers should be prepared to be outdoors all day in the backcountry and must be in reasonably good shape–bushwhacking through brush or wading in fast moving streams is possible.

 Clothing: Volunteers must be prepared for a range of weather conditions.
 Proper attire should be brought for unexpected changes in mountain weather.
-Waders and water safety equipment will be provided.
+Chest waders and water safety equipment will be provided.

-Transportation: Provided to water testing sites from Hope, BC.
+Transportation: Provided to test sites from Hope, BC.